SkyTradeInc/185server/README.md

 ## b) What libraries are being used in the app and why?
-- Socket.io: works for realtime web applications that require live data streaming between the client and the server.
+- Socket.IO: works for realtime web applications that require live data streaming between the client and the server.
+We have used socket.IO to keep a constant open connection to the API and database in order to allow real time updates from our barcode scanner.
 - Express JS: used for server management by listening for any input/connection requests from the browser.
 - Mongoose: this is a Object Data Modeling libriray for mongo db management.
 It manages relationships between data, provides schema validation, and is used to translate between objects in code and the representation of those objects in MongoDB.